Are you having a hard time staying hydrated while you’re pregnant?

-Getting dehydrated is always a bad idea.
-But at a time when we’re growing a little human inside ourselves, it becomes extra important to make sure we are having enough fluids.
+Dehydration is never a good thing.
+But when we’re growing a tiny human inside ourselves, it becomes extra important to make sure we have enough fluids.

-It can be so difficult to keep on top of everything during pregnancy, and hydration is no exception.
-This handy guide might help you spot the signs of dehydration and give you peace of mind when you already have enough to be stressed about.
+This guide will teach you how to spot the signs of dehydration and give you peace of mind when you already have enough to be stressed about.

 - How Do I Know When I Am Dehydrated?

-- How Much Water Should You Drink A Day While Pregnant?
+- How Much Water Should You Drink While Pregnant?

 - Can Pre-Existing Health Problems Make Dehydration Worse?